Why Mohs Hardness is Important in Rock Tumbling

 However, if you are tumbling softer materials such as obsidian or sodalite or glass, one week in coarse grit is too long - it will reduce them to tiny particles.
-If you know this in advance you can tumble soft materials for less time.
-This will maximize the size of your stones, save electricity, save wear on your equipment and improve the output of your tumbling.
+If you know this in advance, you can tumble soft materials for a lesser amount of time.
+This will maximize the size of your stones, save electricity, save wear on your equipment, and improve the output of your tumbling.

 Harder rocks, such as beryl and topaz, are worn away more slowly by coarse grit.
 These rocks must be tumbled in coarse grit longer to develop a smooth surface and a nice rounded shape.

 |Beryl||7.5 to 8|

 |Jadeite||6.5 to 7|

 |Olivine||6.5 to 7|

 |Basalt||6 to 7|

 |Labradorite||6 to 7|